 London is home to some brilliant alfresco movie spots, which will be popping up all over the city in 2022, everywhere from docks and parks to rooftops and manicured gardens.

-There’s something for everyone, from Rooftop Film Club’s 360-degree views at Peckham’s Bussey Building to big historic houses, the odd posh school and even a drive-in at a shopping centre.
+There’s something for everyone, from Rooftop Film Club’s 360-degree views at Peckham’s Bussey Building to screens by big historic houses.
 Basically, if there’s space for a screen, someone is putting one up – and we’re here for it.
 Welcome to the summer of the big-screen extravaganza.